emicklei/zazkia/README.md

 ### Routes
 By specifying routes, you can tell zazkia on what ports to listen and what target to connect to (host and port).
-The transport part of the route configuration can be used to setup the initial behavior of a new connection pair (called link).
-Using a REST api, the transport behavior can be changed on a per-link basis.

-routes.json example
+minimal routes.json example

 	[
 	    {
 	        "label": "oracle",
 	        "service-hostname": "some.host.name",
 	        "service-port": 1521,
+	        "listen-port": 49997
+	    }
+	]

+The transport part of the route configuration can be used to setup the initial behavior of a new connection pair (called link).
+Using a REST api, the transport behavior can be changed on a per-link basis.

+full routes.json example

+	[
+	    {
+	        "label": "postgresql",
+	        "service-hostname": "some.other.host.name",
+	        "service-port": 5432,
-	        "listen-port": 49997,
+	        "listen-port": 49998,
 	        "transport": {
 				"throttle-service-response": 0
 				"delay-service-response": 0,